Knowing who to turn to

 Along with the upset of what they have experienced, the legal process that might follow can sometimes be overwhelming.
 That’s why it’s so important that young people receive the appropriate support as soon as possible.
-Every person using Beacon is given a dedicated Case Manager, someone they can trust to give them the advice and support they need to help them through this difficult time.
+Every person using Beacon is given a dedicated Beacon Support Worker, someone they can trust to give them the advice and support they need to help them through this difficult time.

 If the crime is reported to the police, Beacon can provide support right through to court trial.

-The Case Manager will put together a support plan based on what the young person might need, and what we can offer.
+The Beacon Support Worker will put together a support plan based on what the young person might need, and what we can offer.
 We can also help with referrals to other services who have specialist skills and

 knowledge, if we think this might be of help.